Spring 2021 Course Syllabus

 I will NOT offer individual extra credit.
 However, throughout the semester I may offer various opportunities to the entire class that are optional but highly recommended.

-The instructor reserves the right to modify the syllabus
+The instructor reserves the right to modify this syllabus during the semester, if needed.
+The

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|